31 Simple Ways to Relieve Stress will help you navigate your way out of the stormy seas of your mind and get you back to calm waters.

 Unplugging for a short time and centering yourself will improve your mood.
 James Carroll said, “There are times when we stop, we sit still.
 We listen and breezes from a whole other world begin to whisper.”

-Relieve Stress Tip #7 – Prayer.
+Simple Ways to Relieve Stress #7 – Prayer.

 Joyce Meyer is a pastor that learned to turn all her troubles that she couldn’t control over to God.